Tomax-Think-Academy/moodle-plagiarism_tomagrade/README.md

 8. check the connection to your TomaGrade system if everything is ok a new wintdow/tab will be open and a popup message  will show indicating "Your system is well connected!"
 9. Save changes

+# Grading Moodle Assignment
+please see https://tgsupport.tomaxltd.com/en/support/solutions/articles/249542-grading-moodle-assignment for more information

 # Subscription
-This plugin integrates with tomax Tomagrade solutionwhich is provided as a subscription.
+This plugin integrates with tomax Tomagrade solution which is provided as a subscription.
 Receive a free trial with full access to all Tomax’s features.
 For more information please contact us at sales@tomaxltd.com for experiencing with a demo version you can use